jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    Cortex-A715 CPU.
 This needs to be enabled for revision r1p0.
 There is no workaround for revision r0p0.
 It is fixed in r1p1.

+- ``ERRATA_A715_2344187``: This applies errata 2344187 workaround to
+   Cortex-A715 CPU.
+This needs to be enabled for revisions r0p0 and r1p0.
+It is fixed in r1p1.

 -  ``ERRATA_A715_2561034``: This applies errata 2561034 workaround to
    Cortex-A715 CPU.
 This needs to be enabled only for revision r1p0.
    It is fixed in r1p1.